 - $750,000 EBITDA x 4.0 multiple = $3,000,000 asking price

-In this example, we assumed an owner’s compensation of $250,000 per year.
+In this example, I assumed an owner’s compensation of $250,000 per year.
 This resulted in SDE of $1,000,000 and EBITDA of $750,000 ($1,000,000 – $250,000 = $750,000).
-In this example, the value we arrived at was identical for both methods.
+As you see, the value I arrived at was identical for both methods.

 EBITDA vs. SDE: Multiples vs. Business Value | ||